GharialSoftware/project-homepage/src/content/blog/2025-04-16/index.md

 Even better: we should try to create services and software that couldn’t be replicate in the proprietary space, offering a user experience impossible to experiment with privative networks.

-Hence binging something truly original to the table and ensuring our independence and resilience.
+Hence bringing something truly original to the table and ensuring our independence and resilience.

 ## The Open Social Web as a peaceful experience

-In the current “FOMO” and hyper-competitive space that BigTech’s service provides, there is a nice and easy way to fundamentally distinct the Open Social Web to make it more attractive: creating tools and offering the opposite experience.
+In the current “FOMO” and hyper-competitive space that BigTech’s service provides, there is a nice and easy way to fundamentally distinct the Open Social Web to make it more attractive: offering the opposite experience.

 If we look back at the good old 2000’s web, people were following this path: checking blogs and websites to see if new content were published was tedious, so we invented RSS feeds, aggregators, etc. The idea was to remove pressure and make our life easier and less prone to FOMO.

-That also explain why many of us didn’t understand the attractiveness of Facebook or Twitter as a RSS replacement at that time, since it reintegrated those bad aspects (but to be completely fair, it was only because RSS was only known and used by power users, we failed on the vulgarisation field).
+That also explain why many of us didn’t understand the attractiveness of Facebook or Twitter as a RSS replacement at that time, since it reintegrated those bad aspects (but to be completely fair, it was only because RSS was only known and used by power users, we also failed on the vulgarisation field).

-Also, being on the Fediverse since 2017, here is some interesting observations I’ve made:
+Also, being on the Fediverse since 2017, here is some observations I’ve made:

 * I’ve never really seen newcomers being fond of the decentralized aspect: it increases the onboarding complexity with few advantages at first sight.
 * But on the other hand, newcomers - after some time - are amazed by the more appeased and calm space the Fediverse is, and that’s what ultimately make them stay.